The R Foundation actively supports two conference series, organized regularly by members from the R community:

-The R Foundation is also endorsing a small number of conferences in under-supported regions to encourage the development of the local R community, particularly in academic and scientific research.
-Endorsed events are listed below.
+The R Foundation also endorses a small number of conferences for special events or to encourage the development of the local R community in under-supported regions.

 Conference-related activities are co-ordinated by the “R Foundation Conference Committee” (RFCC) currently consisting of Julie Josse (Ecole Polytechnique), Heather Turner and Achim Zeileis (Universität Innsbruck) plus ex officio secretary and treasurer of the R Foundation.
 The RFCC can be contacted by email at Rfirstname.lastname@example.org.

-This is the main meeting of the R user and developer community, its program consisting of both invited and user-contributed presentations:
+useR! is the main meeting of the R user and developer community, its program consists of both invited and user-contributed presentations:

 Usually, no proceedings are published for useR! conferences.

 DSC is a conference for the developers of statistical software and researchers in statistical computing which is somewhat focused on but not exclusively devoted to R. It aims at providing a platform for exchanging ideas about developments in statistical computing (rather than `only’ the usage of statistical software for applications).

 DSC has had two different incarnations.
 The first was a biennial conference series from 1999 to 2009 with open registration, an open call for papers and peer-reviewed conference proceedings.
 After a 5 year hiatus, DSC resumed in 2014 as an annual conference coinciding with the General Assembly of the R Foundation.
 For 2020, speakers will be invited, but there will be open registration.